WesleyKamau/Matrix/readme.md

 ## 🎗 License

-This project is protected under the [SELECT-A-LICENSE](https://choosealicense.com/licenses) License.
-For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.
+This project is protected under the [MIT](https://choosealicense.com/licenses/mit/) License.
+For more details, refer to the [LICENSE](https://choosealicense.com/licenses/mit/) file.

 ---

 ## 🙌 Acknowledgments

-- List any resources, contributors, inspiration, etc. here.
+- Shout out to my Linear Algebra professor!

 ---